 The Aquamarine Pineflower Tiara: Four diamond and aquamarine pine cone elements, interspersed by rectangular, emerald-cut aquamarines, set atop a diamond and aquamarine base.
 Commissioned from Cartier in 1940 by King George VI as an anniversary present for Queen Elizabeth the Queen Mother.
 Given to the Princess Royal as a wedding present in 1973 and later modified.
 Worn by Queen Elizabeth the Queen Mother and the Princess Royal.

 The Aquamarine Ribbon Tiara: Five aquamarines surrounded by diamond ribbon elements.
 Worn for the first time in public during Queen Elizabeth II’s 1970 visit to Canada.
-Worn by Queen Elizabeth II and the Duchess of Edinburgh.
+Worn by Queen Elizabeth II, Queen Camilla, and the Duchess of Edinburgh.

 The Belgian Sapphire Tiara: A large lozenge-shaped sapphire, surrounded by diamonds and topped by a trio of upright diamond and sapphire elements, flanked on either side by additional diamond and sapphire swags and cluster/upright elements, placed on a diamond base.
 Made in the nineteenth-century as a necklace and worn by Princess Louise of Belgium.
 Acquired in 1963 by Queen Elizabeth II and placed on a tiara frame.
 Worn by Queen Elizabeth II and Queen Camilla.